Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - Consists of:

-   - A transport-level API allowing for connectivity using TCP, HTTP, HTTPS, sockets, reliable and unreliable UDP multicast, and Shared Memory.
+   - A transport-level API allowing for connectivity using TCP, HTTP, HTTPS, sockets, websockets, reliable and unreliable UDP multicast, and Shared Memory.

    - OMM Encoder and Decoders, allowing full use of all OMM constructs and messages.
+Websocket transport also supports JSON data format which must adhere to Refinitiv [Websocket protocol specification](https://github.com/Refinitiv/websocket-api/blob/master/WebsocketAPI_ProtocolSpecification.pdf).

 - RMTES Support: Several classes and methods can be used to process RMTES content and convert to several Unicode formats for interpretation.